 What is Leverage Trading?

 Leverage trading, also known as margin trading, is a system which allows the trader to open positions much larger than his own capital.
-The trader needs only to invest a certain percentage of the position, which is affected by many factors and changes between instruments, brokers and platforms.
+The Australia trader needs only to invest a certain percentage of the position, which is affected by many factors and changes between instruments, brokers and trading platforms.
 Leverage trading is popular amongst traders and brokers, and is a common trading system nowadays.
 “Leverage” usually refers to the ratio between the position value and the investment needed, and “Margin” is the percentage of the position needed.

 Why Trade with Leverage